 It may be necessary for you to take antibiotics before certain dental procedures.
 Consult your dentist regarding this important step, especially if your doctor has advised this plan of action before undergoing scaling or root planing.

 Treating periodontitis decreases gum inflammation and eliminates periodontal pockets which can trap plaque.
 Therefore, if treatment is successful, the swelling will be gone and your gums will shrink or recede.

 It’s vital to practice good dental hygiene after this procedure to prevent any further progression of gum disease.
 Brush thoroughly after each meal and floss once a day to get rid of the bacteria that form plaque.
-Visit your dentist once every six months unless otherwise directed to keep your teeth as healthy as possible.
+Visit your dentist once every six months in Portland OR to keep your teeth as healthy as possible.